-Global greenhouse gases (GHG) emissions totaled about 53 billion tonnes of carbon equivalent (Gt CO2e) in 2015, according to estimates from the Emission Database for Global Atmospheric Research (EDGAR) from the European Commission Joint Research Center.
-In the same year, Brazil contributed 2 Gt CO2e, or 3.9% of the annual global emissions (considering net emissions would be 2.9%).
-This share has already reached 6% in 2004.
+Global greenhouse gas (GHG) emissions totaled about 53 billion tonnes of carbon equivalent (Gt CO2e) in 2015, according to estimates from the Emission Database for Global Atmospheric Research (EDGAR).
+Brazil currently contributes 1,9 Gt CO2e, or 3.5% of annual global emissions (considering net emissions would be 2.6%).
+This share, which has already reached 6% in 2004.

-Brazil is not required to produce annual national inventories and communications of its emissions to the United Nations Framework Convention on Climate Change (UNFCCC) because it is not included in the list of countries in Annex I to the Convention, which covers developed countries and the so-called like the Eastern European countries.
+Brazil is not required to produce annual national inventories and communications of its emissions to the United Nations Framework Convention on Climate Change (UNFCCC) because it is not included in the list of countries in Annex I to the Convention, which covers developed countries and so-called like the Eastern European countries.
 As with the other non-Annex I countries, Brazilian inventories do not have defined periodicity and the data are not submitted to the review of an international team.
 So far, Brazil has produced three inventories (1994, 2005 and 2010) and data updates or biannual estimates have been published since 2013.

-The gap between the publication of the data and the period covered is a problem, since it takes time to capture the evolution of emissions (currently the lag is at least 2 years).
+The gap between the publication of the data and the period covered is a problem since it takes time to capture the evolution of emissions (currently the lag is at least 2 years).
 Another difficulty is the form of presentation of official estimates, which limits the possibilities of using the data.
-The printed tables are complex and difficult to use, and a newly established database (SIRENE) is an incomplete breakthrough.
+The printed tables are complex and difficult to use, and a newly established database (SIRENE) is an incomplete and incomplete breakthrough.

 Faced with the need to obtain up-to-date data on greenhouse gas emissions, there have been some independent initiatives to calculate emissions in recent years.
-In 2009, Agronomist and PhD in Geosciences, Carlos Clemente Cerri, of the Center for Nuclear Energy in Agriculture (CENA), made estimates for the period from 1990 to 2005 (the second inventory had not yet been disclosed), and made updates until the year 2008.
+In 2009, Agronomist and Ph.D. in Geosciences, Carlos Clemente Cerri, of the Center for Nuclear Energy in Agriculture (CENA), made estimates for the period from 1990 to 2005 (the second inventory had not yet been disclosed), and made until the year 2008.
 He then published several articles with suggestions for mitigation of emissions and low-carbon alternatives for agriculture and livestock, including sectoral and regional adjustments.

-In November 2012, another set of independent estimates was published by forestry engineer Tasso Azevedo.
+In November 2012, another set of independent estimates was published by the forestry engineer Tasso Azevedo.
 The work was part of the preparation of subsidies for Brazil's participation in the 18th Conference of the Parties to the Convention on Climate Change (COP 18) held in Doha, Qatar.
 Estimates of GHG emissions covered the period from 2005 to 2011, completing the data available from 1990 to 2005.
-The methodology used was based on the 2nd Brazilian Inventory of Emissions of MCTI and updating of data then available in an accessible form on the internet.
+The methodology used was based on the 2nd Brazilian Inventory of Emissions of MCTI and updating of data than available in an accessible form on the internet.

 These initiatives served as inspiration and embryo for the present Greenhouse Gas Emissions Estimate System (SEEG) of the Climate Observatory (OC), which annually produces estimates for the entire country and all states and DF with data since 1970.

-The Climate Observatory's commitment under this system is to prepare annual estimates and analyzes with a maximum gap of one year, and to make all data, methods and spreadsheets accessible, so that all stakeholders can be informed for the debate of climate change related policy in Brazil.
+The Climate Observatory's commitment under this system is to prepare annual estimates and analyzes with a maximum gap of one year, and to make all data, methods, and spreadsheets accessible so that all stakeholders can be informed for the debate of climate change-related policy in Brazil.

-These updated estimates, although with the limitations of the circumstances in which they were produced, make it possible to perceive trends and favor analyzes and corrections in time to guide the adoption of adequate public policies and to promote the proper adjustments and corrections of directions in existing public policies.
+These updated estimates, although with the limitations of the circumstances in which they were produced, making it possible to perceive trends and favor analyzes and corrections in time to guide the adoption of adequate public policies and to promote the proper adjustments and corrections of directions in existing public policies.

-Building an efficient Low Carbon Economy depends on better informed decision-making, planning and implementation of public policies, and the promotion of governmental, non-governmental, and private sector initiatives.
+Building an efficient Low Carbon Economy depends on better-informed decision-making, planning and implementation of public policies, and the promotion of governmental, non-governmental, and private sector initiatives.